data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 | ...  | ...			   |

-The radius of 2 miles has the largest absolute difference and therefor is the optimized value for our analysis.
+The radius of 2 miles has the largest absolute difference and therefore is the optimized value for our analysis.
 The computations for this portion were the heaviest in our project.
 For every single crime, we summed up the number of child establishments within each incremented radius.
 The average computation time for each mile was about two and half hours.

-Data from radius > 5 trended towards constant values as distance approcahes Boston boundaries.
+Data from radius > 5 trended towards constant values as distance approaches Boston boundaries.

 #Regression